 Start your stars

 This seems like an easy enough element to convey, as I'm simply advising that you trust your top commodities, even through slumps, if the minutes are there.
 In fantasy football, we compete in pivotal matchups during a 13-game regular season, so each week represents a 7.7 percent sample of the entire campaign.
-The gravity afforded each game in football drives us to consider every matchup angle possible and even compels us to rightfully bench star wideouts against the stingy Denver Broncos in order to maximize output.
+The gravity afforded each game in football drives us to consider every matchup angle possible and even compels us to rightfully bench star wideouts against the stingy Chicago Bears in order to maximize output.

 Yet playing your high-minute stars in fantasy hoops is the way to go, as we can't completely account for hot shooting nights or weary defensive opponents.
 I'd let only injury or the threat of resting on a back-to-back remove a star-caliber player from my lineup.
 We need to embrace the inherent variance over the long NBA season with our trusted top commodities.